 The Early Years

-Beverly Ann Bono was born in Cincinnati, Ohio in the spring of 1953 on May the twenty-second.
-Her only older sibling was her brother Jerry.
-Her Father and Mother Al and Anna Mae Bono had one more child in Cincinnati and it was a daughter who they named Rose Marie.
+I was born in Cincinnati, Ohio in the spring of 1953 on May the twenty-second.
+My only older sibling was my brother Jerry.
+My Father and Mother Al and Anna Mae Bono had one more child in Cincinnati and it was my sister, Rose Marie.

-Beverly would walk to her grandparent's house a lot, and she stayed overnight there a lot with her best friend, Annette.
-They had tons of fun sleeping on the floor ( kind of like camping out ).
-Aunt Marilyn lived with her grandparents as well and was like a second mother to her.
+I would walk to her grandparent's house a lot, and stay overnight there with her best friend, Annette.
+They had tons of fun sleeping on the floor

-it was kind of an adventure to go there.
-It's also interesting that in the same year John F. Kennedy was assassinated Beverly's grandmother died of Cancer.
+times My grandparents and I would go to a chapel called Friarhurst.
+It was interesting to me because it was just a small chapel and considerably different from the church and it was kind of an adventure to go there.
+It's also interesting that in the same year John F. Kennedy was assassinated My grandmother died of Cancer.

-About the time Beverly was in the third or fourth grade the family moved to Milford, Ohio which was about 17 miles from Cincinnati and about 15 minutes from where Bev lived previously.
+About the time I was in the third or fourth grade the family moved to Milford, Ohio which was about 17 miles from Cincinnati and about 15 minutes from where we lived previously.
 Two younger brothers, Michael and Tony were born there.
-On Sunday afternoons the family would go to Bev's Dad's parent's house.
+On Sunday afternoons the family would go to our Dad's parent's house.
 They usually had a light meal there.
-Back home they would play hide and seek and kick the can.
+Back home we would play hide and seek and kick the can.

 A Small Oblation